HOPE-UIB-BIO/FOSSILPOL-website/about.md

 ## General information

-Here we present a guide on how to obtain and set up the FOSSILPOL workflow which is an [R](https://en.wikipedia.org/wiki/R_(programming_language))-based modular workflow to process multiple fossil pollen records to create a comprehensive standardised dataset compilation, ready for multi-record and multi-proxy analyses atvarious spatial and temporal scales ([Fig. 1](#figure-1figure-1)).
-The general guide is described in the manuscript titled *A guide to the processing and standardisation of global palaeoecological data for large-scale syntheses using fossil pollen*, currently in review in [Global Ecology and Biogeography](https://onlinelibrary.wiley.com/journal/14668238).
+Here we present a guide on how to obtain and set up the FOSSILPOL workflow which is an [R](https://en.wikipedia.org/wiki/R_(programming_language))-based modular workflow to process multiple fossil pollen records to create a comprehensive, standardised dataset compilation, ready for multi-record and multi-proxy analyses at various spatial and temporal scales ([Fig. 1](#figure-1figure-1)).
+The general guide is described in the publication titled *A guide to the processing and standardisation of global palaeoecological data for large-scale syntheses using fossil pollen*, by Flantua, S.G.A., Mottl, O., Felde, V.A., Bhatta, K.P., Birks, H.H., Grytnes, J-A., Seddon, A.W.R., Birks H.J.B. (in press) in [Global Ecology and Biogeography](https://onlinelibrary.wiley.com/journal/14668238).

-The FOSSILPOL workflow is coded as an [RStudio project](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects) (in the [R programming language](https://en.wikipedia.org/wiki/R_(programming_language))), which can be customised by the user as per their specific research project.
+The FOSSILPOL workflow is coded as an [RStudio project](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects) (in the [R programming language](https://en.wikipedia.org/wiki/R_(programming_language))), which should be customised by the user as per their specific research project.

-The FOSSILPOL workflow has been developed for processing the fossil pollen data in the ERC project called the [*Humans on Planet Earth* (HOPE)](https://www.uib.no/en/rg/EECRG/107501/hope) team at the [University of Bergen](https://www.uib.no/en).
+The FOSSILPOL workflow has been developed for processing fossil pollen data in the ERC project called the [*Humans on Planet Earth* (HOPE)](https://www.uib.no/en/rg/EECRG/107501/hope) team at the [University of Bergen](https://www.uib.no/en).

 ### Figure 1![Figure 1](figures/Workflow_MainText_Summary.png)